Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Introduction

 where for $z \mapsto B(z)=(B_1(z), \ldots, B_K(z))$ in $L^2(\nu,\mathbb{R}^{K})$:

 The set $\Theta_T$ on which the optimization of the non-linear parameters is performed is required to be a compact interval and the function $\Phi_T$ is continuous.
-When $\mathcal{Z}$ is finite, the existence of at least a solution is therefore guaranteed.
-When $\mathcal{Z}$ is infinite (and $p \in (1,2]$), we may use the following result whose proof is given in Section~\ref{sec:proof-bien-pose}.
+When $\mathcal{Z}$ is finite, the existence of at least a solution is therefore guaranteed for any $p$ in $[1,2]$.
+When $\mathcal{Z}$ is infinite and $p $ in $(1,2]$, we may use the following result whose proof (based on the reflexivity of $L^p(\nu)$ which is not valid for $p=1$) is given in Section~E.1 of the supplementary material \cite{butuceaSupplement}.